collinalexbell/HackMatrix/game-design.md

 ?
 Get a food delivery to a person on time: Upload a map to a robot and have it use the map to navigate to the correct location.
 Or just have it sort things out without a map entirely, just using cardinal directions or something... or street numbers.

+### questions
+- what choices must the player make?
+- how will those choices effect the experience?
 ## Mechanics
 ### Economics:
     By the year 2030,